The Key to Greatness Is Already in Your Hands

 Top-of-Mind and Front-and-Center

-In my "Dream Team" Builder course, we teach several specific ways to ensure that your core values are front and center in the hiring process, employee evaluation process, and in messaging to the entire team on a regular basis.
+In my "Core Values Discovery" class, we teach several specific ways to ensure that your core values are front and center in the hiring process, employee evaluation process, and in messaging to the entire team on a regular basis.

 We share with student a job ad template that not only sells your company with your vision, but uses your core values to attract applicants with whom they resonate and repel those with whom they do not.